 The Netherlands 22 man squad that was picked for the 1978 World Cup tournament:

 |4||Adrie van Kraay||DF||PSV||24||13|

 |11||Willy van de Kerkhof||MF||PSV||26||18|

 |20||Wim Suurbier||DF||Schalke 04||33||56|

 Photo: Wikimedia Commons / Hans Peters

 Without Cruyff, the pressure was on Rob Rensenbrink and Johnny Rep to provide the goals, aided this time by Rene van der Kerkhof and Neeskens playing in a more advanced role than 1974.
 Indeed a few of the team had been pushed further.
-Arie Haan and Wim Jansen, both defenders in 1974, were now in midfield.
+Arie Haan and Wim Jansen, both of whom could play in defence, were now in midfield.

 The Dutch found themselves in Group 4, alongside Peru, Scotland and Iran.
 It was a decent draw and a group which they were expected to qualify from comfortably.
 They started their campaign with a decent 3:0 victory over Iran, Rensenbrink grabbing an early tournament hat-trick, two of them penalties as he'd now taken over the duties from Johan Neeskens.

 A nil-nil draw against Peru put them in the driving seat for the group, and they headed into the final game against Scotland knowing that a draw, or even a narrow defeat, would probably be enough to take them into the second round.